Study of coherent $J/\psi$ production in lead-lead collisions at $\sqrt{s_{NN}} = 5 TeV$: Introduction

 In this paper, a measurement of coherent \jpsi production is reported in lead-lead collisions at a nucleon-nucleon centre-of-mass energy of $\sqsnn=5\tev$ collected with the LHCb detector in 2015, corresponding to an integrated luminosity of about $\lumimeanrounded\invmub$.
-Results of UPC studies have also been reported by RHIC and LHC experiments~\cite{Afanasiev:2009hy,Adams:2004rz,Khachatryan:2016qhq,Abelev:2012ba,Abbas:2013oua,TheALICE:2014dwa,Adam:2015gsa,Acharya:2019vlb}.
 The forward rapidity range $2.0<\yjpsi<4.5$ covered by the present measurement corresponds to values of the Bjorken variable $x\approx(m_\jpsi/\sqsnn)e^{\pm \yjpsi}$ down to $10^{-5}$.
 At these $x$ values, current uncertainties on the gluon distributions inside the nucleon are sizeable~\cite{Eskola:2009uj,Eskola:2016oht}, thus new measurements should reduce the \mbox{uncertainties~\cite{Flett:2019nga,Flett:2019pux,Kovarik:2015cma}}.
+Results of UPC studies have also been reported by RHIC and LHC experiments~\cite{Afanasiev:2009hy,Adams:2004rz,Khachatryan:2016qhq,Abelev:2012ba,Abbas:2013oua,TheALICE:2014dwa,Adam:2015gsa,Acharya:2019vlb,ALICE:2021jnv,ALICE:2021gpt,ALICE:2021tyx}.
+In particular, recent measurements in the forward rapidity region $2.5<\yjpsi<4.0$~\cite{Acharya:2019vlb} by the ALICE Collaboration show the importance of including nuclear modification effects in theoretical models.

 The paper is organised as follows.
 The LHCb detector and the event selection are described in Sec.~\ref{sec:detector}.
 The analysis strategy and the systematic uncertainties are discussed in Secs.~\ref{sec:strategy} and \ref{sec:sys}, respectively.
 The differential cross-section results for \jpsi production in UPCs are detailed in Sec.~\ref{sec:results}.
 Conclusions are given in Sec.~\ref{sec:conclusion}.